iamgreaser/iceball/README.txt

   which is licensed under the LGPL version 2.1.
 It is marked accordingly.

-The manual is in the public domain, except where
+The manual is in the public domain, except where otherwise specified.

 REQUIREMENTS:
 - a C compiler that isn't crap (read: not MSVC++)